UniversitaDellaCalabria/uniAuth/documentation/contents/installation.rst

-Platform specific parameters, all these `Global behaviour` can be overriden in ServiceProvider configurations:
+Platform specific parameters, each of these can be overriden in ServiceProvider configurations:

 SAML_IDP_SHOW_USER_AGREEMENT_SCREEN = True
     Global behaviour, show or not the agreement screen.